MatthijsdeGoede/InternationalTrafficPack/README.md

 ### Technicalities
 * The code is written in Python
-* Currently, code for trucks, trailers, and cars from the vanilla game has been implemented
+* Currently, code for trucks, trailers, and cars from the vanilla game and ProMods map mod has been implemented
 * Dictionaries are used to specify the spawn configuration per country and vehicle type, including:
   * The probability of spawning national traffic
   * The probabilities of spawning traffic from explicitly defined countries
   * The probabilities of spawning random traffic, which is uniformly distributed over the unspecified countries
-* The spawn rate configuration for cars can be found [here](car_vanilla.py)
-* The spawn rate configuration for semi-trucks can be found [here](semi_vanilla.py)
+* The spawn rate configuration files can be found [here](configuration)

 ### Contribute to this project
 * Feel free to produce add-ons featuring additional countries and/or vehicles yourself using my code or an adaptation of it, under the condition that credits are given.